-(2) Primary enclosures may allow animals to be able to see out while avoiding visual contact with other animals.
+(2) Primary enclosures may allow animals to be able to see out while avoiding visual contact.

 (3) Animals housed shall be confined to a primary enclosure at all times unless under the direct supervision of shelter personnel or a designee.